0sugo/to-do-list/README.md

 In order to run this project you need:

 - Modern chrome Browser
+- visual studio code

 ### Setup

-- Clone this repository to your desired folder with the following commend
+- Clone this repository to your desired folder with the following commnd
 ```
 git clone https://github.com/0sugo/to-do-list.git
 ```